20LitersAdmin/liters_tracker/docs/chip_notes.md

 0. New model tests in geographies (Report and Plan want to be able to call any geography)

+0. Sector#report forms have better geography error handling in views than Plans, Facilities forms.
+See `report_error.js.erb`

 1. Contracts/Plans architecture:
 - Plans#edit form will need some work in controller for geographies, right?